 5. Vieques Island

-Vieques Island is a small island that lies just off Puerto Rico’s eastern coast.
-It’s another great spot in Puerto Rico where you can see sea turtles.
+Vieques Island is an island that lies just off Puerto Rico’s eastern coast.

-This island is best known for being an excellent snorkeling location where you can observe lots of interesting marine life.
-This is mainly due to the island’s abundance of coral reefs.
+This island is kinda famous for being an excellent snorkeling spot where you can see lots of interesting marine life like turtles, manatees, rays, starfish and more.

 The sea turtles are most often seen at Esperanza Beach, Mosquito Pier and Playa Pata Prieta.

-Mosquito Pier is on the north side of Vieques Island.
+You’ll find Mosquito Pier is on the north side of the island.

 Check out the video below which shows a sea turtle spotted whilst snorkeling on Vieques Island: